Ghiyasuddin Mahmud Shah: History

 During his reign the Portuguese arrived in Chittagong in 1534, and were captured and sent to Gaur as prisoners on charges of mischief.
 But, in the face of enemy superiority he reconciled with them and permitted them to establish factories and commercial stations at Chittagong and Hughli.
-Later, with the help of the Portuguese, the Sultan held the Teliagarhi pass (1536 AD) avoiding the invasion by Sher Shah Suri.
-Ghiyasuddin Mahmud Shah and his Portuguese allies were defeated by Sher Shah Suri on 6 April 1538, as his appeals to the Mughal Emperor Humayun went unanswered amid the emperor's preoccupation in Gujrat.
+Later, with the help of the Portuguese, the sultan held the Teliagarhi pass (1536 AD) avoiding the invasion by Sher Shah Suri.
+Between 1536 and 1537, Sher Shah followed up his victories by invading Bengal and defeating Mahmud Shah numerous times, occupying all lands west of the Teliagarhi pass.
+Mahmud Shah again repeatedly requested the Portuguese to aid him, which they did by fortifying the Teliaghari and Sakrigali passes.
+Sher Shah, however, out-flanked the combined armies and reached Gauda by way of Jharkhand.
+Mahmud Shah immediately capitulated, and was forced to pay over 13,000,000 gold coins, and cede territory up to Sakrigali.
+Ghiyasuddin Mahmud Shah and his Portuguese allies were finally decisively defeated by Sher Shah Suri on 6 April 1538 and his capital of Gaur was sacked and "sixty million in gold" was taken away by Sher Shah, as Mahmud's appeals to the Mughal Emperor Humayun went unanswered amid the emperor's preoccupation in Gujrat.

-Ghiyasuddin died of wounds sustained during the siege of Gaur by Sher Shah Suri, and grief after learning two of his sons had been executed by the Afghans.
+Mahmud Shah died of wounds sustained during the siege of Gaur by Sher Shah Suri, and grief after learning two of his sons had been executed by the Afghans.
+A son of Mahmud, Muyid Beg, was appointed as a general in Emperor Humayun's army and fought for the emperor in Humayun's conquest of Gaur.